 Corporate travel represents one of the most complex — and most valuable — segments of travel.
-An ecosystem of industry players is invested in business travelers’ success, including the traveler’s company; their travel manager; travel management company (TMC) or travel agency; and the airlines and other suppliers that make the trip possible.
+There's an entire ecosystem invested in business travelers’ success: the traveler’s company, their travel manager, the travel management company (TMC) or travel agency, and the airlines and other suppliers that make the trip possible.

 ARC connects the players in this ecosystem, enabling them to do business together.
 In addition to acting as a commercial partner, ARC also works throughout the corporate travel ecosystem to create an environment where travelers have more seamless experiences across every channel.

 Managing Commerce Between TMCs, CTDs and Airlines: ARC has deep relationships with the airline and travel agency/TMC community, providing the framework and tools they need to exchange payment for airline tickets.

 For corporations that want the ability to book airline tickets on behalf of their business travelers — functioning like an in-house travel agency — ARC provides the Corporate Travel Department program, vetting and accrediting a corporate travel program through a process much like how it accredits travel agencies.